 STD symptoms: Common STDs and their symptoms

-Although condoms are highly effective for reducing transmission of STDs, no method is foolproof.
-This is particularly true with certain STDs, such as genital warts and genital herpes.
+Although condoms are highly effective for reducing transmission of STDs, keep in mind that no method is foolproof.

-Either way, it's essential to be evaluated, and — if diagnosed with an STD — get treated.
+Either way, it's essential to be evaluated, and — if diagnosed with an STD, also known as a sexually transmitted infection (STI) — get treated.
 It's also essential to inform any partners so that they can be evaluated and treated.
 If untreated, STDs can increase your risk of acquiring another STD such as HIV.
 This happens because an STD can stimulate an immune response in the genital area or cause sores, either of which might make HIV transmission more likely.
 Some untreated STDs can also lead to infertility.

-You could have an STD and be asymptomatic — without any signs or symptoms.
-In fact, this happens with a lot of STDs.
+You could have an STI and be asymptomatic — without any signs or symptoms.
+In fact, this happens with a lot of STIs.
 Even though you have no symptoms, you're still at risk of passing the infection along to your sex partners.
-That's why it's important to visit your doctor on a regular basis for STD screening, so you can identify a potential infection and get treated for it before passing it along to someone else.
+That's why it's important to use protection, such as a condom, during sex.
+And visit your doctor on a regular basis for STI screening, so you can identify a potential infection and get treated for it before passing it along to someone else.

 Chlamydia is a bacterial infection of your genital tract.
 Chlamydia may be difficult for you to detect because early-stage infections often cause few or no signs and symptoms.
 When they do occur, they usually start one to three weeks after you've been exposed to chlamydia.
 Even when signs and symptoms do occur, they're often mild and passing, making them easy to overlook.